mmelan000/Employee-Database-Manager/README.md

 ## Description

-The purpose of this is to allow a manager to enter their information as well as their employees, which will then be compiled into a viewable html dashboard.
+The purpose of this is to create a program which allows employers to create an easy to use database to track internal data about its employees.

 **User Story**
 ```